 How to set up Shopify Dev MCP (AI Toolkit)

 The Dev MCP is Shopify’s official developer assistant.
-It does not manage store data directly – instead, it gives your coding AI access to Shopify’s documentation, API schemas, and query validation.
+It does not manage store data directly, instead it gives your coding AI access to Shopify’s documentation, API schemas, and query validation.
+For Claude Code, run one command:

 claude mcp add --transport stdio shopify-dev-mcp -- npx -y @shopify/dev-mcp@latest